 Ash & Nic – The West-Indisch Huis, Amsterdam | Violinist Benjamin Konrad / imagelana.com

-A-List: Guests you really must Invite to your small wedding in Amsterdam.
-This list should include your closest family members and friends—those who hold a special place in your heart.
+A-List | 1st row seating: These are the guests you really must invite to your small wedding in Amsterdam.
+This list should include your grandparents, closest family members, siblings and friends.
+These are the people who hold a special place in your heart.

-B-List: Guests such as friends and close relatives, who you want to invite to your wedding.
+B-List | 2nd row seating: Guests such as friends and close relatives, whom you want to invite to your wedding.
 This group consists of individuals you genuinely value but may not have the space or budget to accommodate at this time.

-C-List: Guests such as workmates, your boss, and relatives you don’t see often can be invite to your wedding.
-But be aware, your not obliged to invite those, you have not connection with.
+C-List | 3rd row seating: Guests such as workmates, your boss, and relatives you don’t see often can be invited to your wedding.
+However, be aware that you’re not obliged to invite those with whom you have no connection.
 Remember, this day is about celebrating love and commitment, so keep your priorities in mind.

-D-List: Neighbours & plus ones; It’s essential to prioritize inviting those who truly matter to you rather than feeling pressured to invite everyone.
+D-List | 4th row seating: Neighbours & plus ones; It’s essential to prioritise inviting those who truly matter to you rather than feeling pressured to invite everyone.
 If your budget allows and you have additional funds for catering and the venue, consider adding someone from your D-list.

-Tip 11• Small wedding in Amsterdam tips
+Tip 12• Small wedding in Amsterdam tips

 Are you curious about how much you can save on your small wedding in Amsterdam?
 If you’re planning to marry in the Netherlands, you should first arrange a marriage or civil partnership in your country of residence, which typically costs between €50 and €300.
 Once you have obtained the necessary certificate, you can invite your day and evening guests to join your celebrant-led ceremony at your small wedding in Amsterdam.